christianjokhaji/UHelper/README.md

   - [X] Create a scheduled event by providing the event name and date (day + time) of the event.
 (July 14)
     - [X] Create a scheduled assignment by providing the course code, due date, and name of the assignment.
 (July 5)
     - [X] Create a scheduled exam by providing the course code, location, and date (day + time) of the exam.
 (July 5)
-  - [ ] Bot sends scheduled direct message reminders the day before each event.
+  - [X] Bot sends scheduled direct message reminders the day before each event.
+(July 26)
   - [X] Bot displays a schedule with ongoing events (incl. assignments, general events, and exams).
 (July 17)
   - [X] Bot clears the user's current schedule.
 (July 17)
     - [ ] Deletes reminder alerts